STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

   + calculate a histogram of word lengths
   + determine the most common word length
   + generate a figure of this histogram
-  + render a RMarkdown report in HTML and PDF
+  + render a R Markdown report in HTML and PDF

 You will automate this pipeline using `make`!